 When most people think of the word vegan, they think of food.
-In reality, veganism is a lifestyle that tries reduce cruelty, improve the environment, and reduce suffering to people and animals.
-Two reasons people want to try veganism is because the want to improve their health or they care about animals.
+In reality, veganism is a lifestyle that tries to reduce cruelty, improve the environment, and reduce suffering to people and animals.
+Two reasons people want to try veganism is because they want to improve their health or they care about animals.
 People that stay vegan learn about all of the benefits including health, impact on the environment, and saving animals eventually.
 If you are not ready to embrace the vegan lifestyle, you can still enjoy some of the benefits.

 If you care about animals

 By not purchasing products made of leather, fur, silk, or wool, you can affect the 100 million animals a year that dies for fashion.
-Cheap leather from China can be cat or dog.
+Cheap leather from China can be a cat or dog.
 A lot of leather comes from developing nations where there are no animal welfare laws, and animal abuse runs rampant.
 In the U.S. animals are raised on factory farms and sometimes skinned and dismembered while still conscious.
 Animals from the fur industry are breed and live in cramped cages, or they capture wild animals in traps that suffer from blood loss, shock, dehydration, frostbite, gangrene, and attacks by predators.
 Since people don't kill animals for their wool, they are harmed in the shearing process, since volume pays the workers and not by the hour.
-During shearing process, animals can have their ears, teats, and tails ripped off.
+During the shearing process, animals can have their ears, teats, and tails ripped off.
 Worms produce silk, and most people don't see the harm in killing them.
 These small creatures are boiled or gassed while still alive.
 It takes 3,000 worms to make a pound of silk.

 If you care about the environment

 Grape Cat carries a selection of wallets, purses, and backpacks made from recycled bicycle tires, recycled cement bags, recycled soda bottles, and recycled cotton.
 By purchasing accessories from recycled materials, you can keep these materials out of landfills and new materials from being produced.